 Early Japanese settlers started the pearling industry in Australia.
 Larger-scale migration began after the Second World War, and Japanese continue to settle in Australia today.
-According to the 2011 census, more than 50,000 residents claimed Japanese heritage.
-There were 14,698 enrolments by students from Japan in Australia in 2016, ranking Japan as 14th overall by volume of enrolments for student visa holders.
-The English Language Intensive Course for Overseas Student (ELICOS) sector was the most popular sector for these enrolments (50.1 per cent).
+According to the 2016 census, more than 65,000 residents identified with Japanese ancestry.
+There were 12,616 enrolments by students from Japan in Australia in 2017, ranking Japan as 13th overall by volume of enrolments for student visa holders.
+Japanese students enrolled in English courses, VET colleges, and higher education.

 Since 2014, Japan has participated in the New Colombo Plan, a signature initiative of the Australian Government that aims to lift knowledge of the Indo-Pacific in Australia and strengthen people-to-people and institutional relationships through study and internships undertaken by Australian undergraduate students in the region.
 By the end of 2018, the New Colombo Plan will have supported around 30,000 students to study, live and undertake work-based activities in the Indo-Pacific.
-In Japan, the New Colombo Plan is supporting more than 2,300 students to study and undertake work-based learning activities through scholarships and mobility projects.
+In Japan, the New Colombo Plan has supported more than 3,100 students to study and undertake work-based learning activities through scholarships and mobility projects.

-The Australian Government supports the expansion of people-to-people and institutional links through the Australia-Japan Foundation which provides grant funding for projects aligned with Australia’s foreign policy priorities.
+The Australian Government supports the expansion of people-to-people and institutional links through the Australia-Japan Foundation which provides grant funding for projects aligned with Australia's foreign policy priorities.
 People-to-people links are also supported by several Japan-Australia societies that provide grassroots community support to the relationship, as well as 100 sister city and six sister state-prefecture relationships.
 Most Japanese come to Australia on short-term visits as tourists or on business.
-Japan is Australia's sixth-largest inbound market in terms of short term arrivals, with 433,000 short-term visitors from Japan in the year ended September 2017.
-This is an increase of 8.1 per cent on the previous year.
+Japan is Australia's sixth-largest inbound market in terms of short term arrivals, with 437,000 short-term visitors from Japan between March 2017 and March 2018.
+This is an increase of 2.3 per cent on the previous year.